 Business With Purpose

-However, it wasn’t the traditional concept of ‘luxury’ that set the lodge apart: it was the holistic approach taken by Baillie Lodges to creating a premium nature-based experience and a sense of place; and a strong focus on sustainability.
+However, it wasn’t the traditional concept of ‘luxury’ that set the lodge apart; it was the holistic approach taken by Baillie Lodges to creating a premium nature-based experience and a sense of place with a strong focus on sustainability.